Types of Degrees Electrical Engineering Majors Are Getting

 Salaries According to BLS

-EE majors often go into careers where salaries can range from $101,600 to $117,100 (25th to 75th percentile) for careers related to EE.
+EE majors often go into careers where salaries can range from $101,600 to $117,100 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electrical Engineering

 Some careers associated with EE require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.